How to Get Dream Clients Who Don't Know You Exist

 [Your name]

-Why this works: You're a customer, not just a stranger.
+Why this works for how to get dream clients: You're a customer, not just a stranger.
 You're congratulating them on real milestones.
 And you're giving them actionable insights before asking for anything.

 Template 2: Dream Client (Shared Background / School Filter Approach)